-The shared pathway network winds its way from the north of Shepparton, at Water's Reserve, South along the Goulburn River to the centre of the City, and branches West to Mooroopna and south to Kialla Lakes.
+The Yahna Gurtji Shared Path Network, meaning “Come walk with me, friend”, winds its way from the north of Shepparton, at Jordan’s Bend, south along the Goulburn River to the centre of the city and Victoria Park Lake, where it branches west to Mooroopna and south to Kialla Lakes.

-The pathways run through areas of natural beauty, including forest and river environments, and is connected in places by on road access links.
+More than 40km of sealed pathways run through areas of natural beauty, including forest and river environments, and are connected in places by on-road access links.

 A cycling guide to Greater Shepparton, including cycling routes from 20km to 80km, and the Yahna Gurti Shared Path Network.

 Walk in Greater Shepparton Guide